emcrisostomo/latency-simulation/blog-post.md

 Even if each client's retry logic is deterministic, retries often **synchronize at the system level**: many callers observe the same slowdown and retry at the same time.
 That correlation is what makes retry storms so destructive.

-This is why exponential backoff and jitter are not "nice to have.”
+This is why exponential backoff and jitter are not "nice to have."
 They break correlation and keep arrival variability bounded.

 ### In-service retries (longer service times)